top of page

 Image of two monitors with Classic and New Outlook

-Many Slingshot users have reported several performance issues with the New Outlook, including slow loading times, lag when switching between emails, and delays in sending and receiving messages.
+Many Slingshot users have reported performance issues with the New Outlook, including slow loading times, lag when switching between emails, and delays in sending and receiving messages.
 These performance problems are annoying and frustrating for folks.

 Our own testing of the updated Outlook has resulted in a quick retreat to the Classic Outlook interface.